ambujBhatnag/PublicWorks/README.md

 Status: finished

 =================================================  <br />
-What is to come ~ random ideas:
+What is to come (randome ideas):

 1. A 3D physics calculator based off of Soccer Sim located in pw/programming lab/ Ball, SoccerSim,Timer (and maybe riemann sum calculator for accuracy) coded in java
  ~ this would mainly be for projectile motion, however I hope to eventually include tension, dynamics, and any other basic level physics.

 2. A CAD part to hold a nintendo switch and a nintendo switch game controller

+3. greatness